alisariaslan/alisariaslan/README.md

 management, and app store release processes to ensure products are deployed to production in a secure and sustainable manner.

-I am also open to freelance or contract opportunities in database, API, UI development, and system/network management.
+I am also open to freelance or contract opportunities !